-At 2am on Sunday morning, the clocks will go back an hour taking us into GMT.
+At 2am in each October the clocks will go back an hour taking us into GMT.
 Most of us are looking forward to an extra hour in bed.
 However, there are some workers such as emergency services, staff in pubs and clubs, 24/7 call centre staff and security staff who will be mid-shift during the clock change.

 So what does this mean for your staff and what should you consider?

 For salaried staff, despite the fact they will be working an additional hour, they are not actually entitled to an extra hours pay …. however … check the wording of their contracts of employment because they could be.